Saltyfunnel/hyprdracula/README.md

 - **You**: For trying to use this.

 ## 😵 FAQ

-**Q: Why is this called HyprBW?**
-A: I don’t know.
-It sounded cool at the time.
-Black & White?
-Brain Worms?
-Brutal Wasting?

 **Q: Is this actually usable?**
 A: Depends on your definition of "usable."
 If you like your setup fragile and emotionally unstable, yes.